-Spring is undoubtedly one of our favourite seasons, when you’ve got an excuse to incorporate accents of pretty pastels, cute animals and natural materials into your temporary decor scene.
+Spring is undoubtedly one of our favorite seasons, when you’ve got an excuse to incorporate accents of pretty pastels, cute animals and natural materials into your temporary decor scene.

 It doesn’t have to be tacky though, right?!
 Create one of these grown-up creations, and get your little ones involved in creating these fun scenes.

-We’ve done the hard work for you by collating our favourite whimsical scapes that can be achieved on a budget with a few clever tips and tricks…
+We’ve done the hard work for you by collating our favorite whimsical scapes that can be achieved on a budget with a few clever tips and tricks…

 1. Glam & Grown-Up

 For an adult dinner party this Spring, choose a more grown-up and sophisticated style.
-Bring blossom from the outside and use a large glass vase for the centrepeice.
-For the faux eggs, use a balloon to mould papier mache around – the kids will love it!
+Bring blossom from the outside and use a large glass vase for the centerpeice.
+For the faux eggs, use a balloon to mold papier mache around – the kids will love it!
 Don’t forget to leave the rough edges for that hatched-egg effect.
-Accessorise with gold cutlery for that luxe look.
+Accessorize with gold cutlery for that luxe look.